German Shop 24 Product Reviews- German Shopping Online

 German Shop 24 Product Reviews

 All products sent by German Shop 24 are carefully packed and shipped.
 Fragile items are bubble wrapped.
 Prices are quite reasonable compared with other German shopping online.
-Shipping is free if you order $150.
+Shipping is a flat rate of $25.
 It’s a good idea to keep a list on your refrigerator or pantry… and place the order when it is big enough for that free shipping.
 (I’ve been known to combine orders with my mother and daughter).

 Note!
 If you order items that should be kept cool (think chocolate in summer months) you will have to pay extra for cooled shipping.